Phosky71/WalletSimulator/README.md

 ---

-*This is an educational project created to demonstrate full-stack web development skills with Node.js, Express, MongoDB, and vanilla JavaScript.*
+*This is an educational project created to demonstrate full-stack web development skills with Node.js, Express, MongoDB, vanilla JavaScript, and external API integration.*